 For aspects see

 Between January and June 1981, Grothendieck wrote about 1600 manuscript pages of a work with the above title.
 The subject is the absolute Galois group, of the rational numbers and its geometric action on moduli spaces of Riemann surfaces.
-This is discussed in Long March?.
+This will (one day be) discussed at Long March.
 Other entries that relate to this include anabelian geometry, children's drawings (in other words Dessins d’enfants, which is the study of graphs embedded on surfaces, their classification and the link between this and Riemann surfaces) and the Grothendieck-Teichmuller group.

 The anabelian question is: how much information about the isomorphism class of an algebraic variety, is contained in the étale fundamental group of ?
 Grothendieck calls varieties which are completely determined by their étale fundamental group, anabelian varieties.
 His anabelian dream was to classify the anabelian varieties in all dimensions over all fields.
 This can be seen to relate to questions of the étale homotopy types of varieties.